Last updated 10 May 2022

-Legal Aid Queensland has developed best practice guidelines for working with young people.
+Legal Aid Queensland has developed best practice guidelines for working with children and young people.

 It must be understood, however, that taking instructions from, and working with, children and young people is not the same as for adults.
 It is important to understand individual young people’s circumstances and situations as well as the more general context of brain, physical and emotional development.

 As the child is the client, wherever possible the child should be given the opportunity to be interviewed alone, in the absence of the parents or anyone else.
 There may be some things the child is unwilling or reluctant to talk about in the presence of a parent or other person, which may therefore hinder the lawyer’s ability to obtain full instructions.